mjsurette/easyUtils/README.md

 ====

+utfConnvert is a pair of functions to mechanically convert a little endian stream of bytes to an 8-bit stream of bytes.
+Very little checking is done for valid code points.
+Use this only for trusted streams.

+====

 utfNess will detect if a file is UTF-16 LE, UTF-16 BE, or UTF-8. readFileAsUTF8 will read an entire 8 bit or 16 bit encoded file into an 8 bit string, transfoming UTF-16 to UTF-8.
 The conversion is mechanical.
 Other libraries provide more robust solutions, but this works well in all my tests and is compact and fast.

+====

+uuencode provides basic functions to uuencode binary strings in 45 byte chunks and uudecode strings back into binary in 60 byte chunks.

+====

+The UUID class provides a uuid.
+Standard uuid's come in different classes.
+This doesn't follow any of these.
+This one provides a timestamp part and a random part, which is actually a mix of class 1 and class 4.

 ====